 When the Spaniards showed up, the Indians thought they were gods.
 They thought this invasion of strangely dressed white men meant something that they already knew about from their own religious stories, from their already in-place beliefs.
 No way.
 It came from totally elsewhere.
 From someplace they hadn’t even imagined.
 So here’s the question I want to ask, I think to myself as I half-doze, dying in my hotel room.
 When the Indians realized what the Spaniards really were, that they weren’t gods, when they saw how creepy the Spaniards actually were, how many of them refused to go along with it?
 How many of them, I want to know, killed themselves?

 Jody Azzouni was born in Brooklyn and started writing at age twelve.
 He hasn’t stopped (yet).
 His first love is dialogue, his second is content.
 These are odd things to love—but then again, being a writer is an odd thing to be.
-His fiction, poetry, and philosophy have been published in many journals.
+His fiction, poetry, and philosophy have been published in many journals, and he recently published “Keeping things to ourselves.
+A lot of things.
+Most things.” in issue 9 (summer 2021) of Bennington Review.